szstonelee/redisoo/README.md

 # What is Redisoo?

-Redisoo pronouces /rediso͞o/, means **Redis + Through**.
+Redisoo pronouces /rediso͞o/, meaning **Redis + Through**.

-In short, Redisoo makes Redis directly connect to the backend database,
+In short, Redisoo makes Redis connect to backend database directly,

 including MySQL, PostegreSQL, Oracle, ODBC(SQL Server), SqlLite, DB2, Firbird.

-It makes Redis the 'Cache Through' pattern to solve some problems.
+It makes Redis **Cache Through** to solve some problems which are described in details below.

 # Cache Through vs Cache Aside

-We usually use Redis as cache for database.
+We usually use Redis as cache for other backend database like MySQL, PostegreSQL, SQL Server.

-But always applications use Redis as **Cache Aside** pattern, which means they need deal with Redis and database at the same time.
+Redis only support **Cache Aside** pattern, which means applications need to deal with Redis and database at the same time.

-E.g.
+e.g.

 When applications read a key/value, they first try to read it from Redis.

-If Redis responses that the key is not there, applications need to connect to database and **SELECT** the key/value from db.
+If Redis responses that the key is not in its memory,

+applications need to connect to backend database and **SELECT** the key/value from db.

-Then applications need to write the key/value to Redis (by using Redis set command)
+Then applications need to write the key/value to Redis by using Redis set or setex command

-because next time Redis will response them the key/value is there in Redis memory.
+so next time application can get the the key/value in Redis memory.

+When applications write the new value of the key,

+they need to write the key/value to backend database and Redis (or just simply delete the key from Redis).

-Cache can be used as **Cache Through** pattern, which means cache can connect to database and **SELECT** key/value for applications.
+Cache can be used as **Cache Through** pattern,

+which means cache can connect to database directly and **SELECT** key/value for applications

+so applications only deal with cache and have no idea about backend database.

-But Redis does not support **Cache Through** pattern.
-That is why Redisoo is here.
+Redis does not support **Cache Through**.

+But Redisoo can do it and support all Redis features.

 [You can check this artile for the comparsion](https://codeahoy.com/2017/08/11/caching-strategies-and-how-to-choose-the-right-one/)